LiskArchive/lips/proposals/lip-Introduce_NFT_module.md

 #### recover

-This function should only be called by the interoperability module to trigger the recovery of NFTs escrowed to terminated chains.
+This function should only be called by the Interoperability module to trigger the recovery of NFTs escrowed to terminated chains.

 ## Specification